SajibBarua-art/Binary-Fixer/README.md

-The website name is "Chain Smoker".
+The website name is "Binary Fixing".
 This is a website for cigarette selling.
 Feature of this website:

 1. One can log in with Google
 2. One can add testimonial